 Happisburgh, on Norfolk’s North Sea coast, is a village with a population of 1400 people in about 600 houses.
-The village contains a notable stone church dating from the 14th century, an impressive manor house, listed buildings and a famous red and white striped lighthouse (Figure 1).
+The village contains a notable stone church dating from the 14th century, an impressive manor house, listed buildings and a famous red and white striped lighthouse.

 Although now a coastal village, Happisburgh was once some distance from the sea, parted from the coast by the parish of Whimpwell, long since eroded away.
 Historic records indicate that over 250 m of land were lost between 1600 and 1850.

-The cliffs at Happisburgh range in height from 6 to 10 m and are composed of a layer-cake sequence of several glacial tills (Figure 3), separated by beds of stratified silt, clay and sand (Hart, 1987; Lunkka, 1988; Hart, 1999; Lee, 2003).
+The cliffs at Happisburgh range in height from 6 to 10 m and are composed of a layer-cake sequence of several glacial tills, separated by beds of stratified silt, clay and sand (Hart, 1987; Lunkka, 1988; Hart, 1999; Lee, 2003).
 The basal unit within the stratigraphic succession at Happisburgh is the How Hill Member of the Wroxham Crag Formation.
 These deposits are typically buried beneath modern beach material but are periodically exposed following storms (Figure 3).
-They consist of stratified brown sands and clays with occasional quartzose-rich gravel seams that are interpreted as inter-tidal/shallow marine in origin.
+They consist of stratified brown sands and clays with occasional quartzose-rich gravel seams that are interpreted as intertidal/shallow marine in origin.

-Unconformably overlying these marine deposits are a series of glacial lithologies deposited during several advances of glacier ice into the region during the Middle Pleistocene (c.780 to 430 ka BP) (Lee et al., 2002; Lee et al., 2004).
+Unconformably overlying these marine deposits are a series of glacial lithologies deposited during several advances of glacier ice into the region during the middle Pleistocene (about 780 to 430 ka BP) (Lee et al., 2002; Lee et al., 2004).
 The survey site has a tripartite geological succession.

-The Happisburgh Till Member, crops-out at the base of the cliffs and its base is frequently obscured by modern beach material: it has a maximum thickness of 3 m.
-The Happisburgh Till Member is a dark grey, highly consolidated till with a matrix composed of a largely massive clayey sand with rare (<1%) pebbles of local and far-travelled material.
+The Happisburgh Till Member crops out at the base of the cliffs and its base is frequently obscured by modern beach material: it has a maximum thickness of 3 m.
+The Happisburgh Till Member is a dark grey, highly consolidated till with a matrix composed of a largely massive clayey sand with rare (less than one per cent) pebbles of local and far-travelled material.

-The upper surface of the till undulates and comprises a series of ridges and troughs upon which the overlying Ostend Clay member outcrops.
-This unit is between 2.3 and 3.4 m thick and consists of thinly-laminated light grey silts and dark grey clays.
+The upper surface of the till undulates and comprises a series of ridges and troughs upon which the overlying Ostend Clay member crops out.
+This unit is between 2.3 and 3.4 m thick and consists of thinly laminated light grey silts and dark grey clays.

-As part of a programme of work monitoring coastal erosion and landsliding at several sites around the coast of Great Britain, we are surveying the cliffs adjacent to the village of Happisburgh in Norfolk — see Terrestrial LiDAR Survey Techniques
+As part of a programme of work monitoring coastal erosion and landsliding at several sites around the coast of Great Britain, we surveyed the cliffs adjacent to the village of Happisburgh in Norfolk with LiDAR.

-From this survey, the following conceptual model has been proposed (Figure 5).
+From this survey, the following conceptual model has been proposed.

-The cliff surface profiles show that the erosion process is non-uniform, involving the cyclic formation of a series of embayments that continually enlarge (Figure 6).
-This could infer landsliding processes involving block falls, mudflows and running sand.
+The cliff surface profiles show that the erosion process is non-uniform, involving the cyclic formation of a series of embayments that continually enlarge.
+This could imply landsliding processes involving block falls, mudflows and running sand.

 Poulton, C V L, Lee, J R, Jones, L D, Hobbs, P R N, and Hall, M. 2006.
-Preliminary investigation into monitoring coastal erosion using terrestrial laser scanning: case study at Happisburgh, Norfolk, UK: Bulletin of the Geological Society of Norfolk, 56, 45 – 65.
+Preliminary investigation into monitoring coastal erosion using terrestrial laser scanning: case study at Happisburgh, Norfolk, UK.
+Bulletin of the Geological Society of Norfolk, Vol. 56, 45 – 65.